Contrast Between High School Diploma And GED

 - Social Studies: There are 50 multiple-choice questions from History, Geography, Civics and Government and Economics.
 The questions are based on visual and written texts, like passages, charts, graphs and tables.

 - Science: There are 50 multiple-choice questions to be answered based on the given passages or visual information.
 Questions are spread across Physical Science, Life Science and Earth and Space Science areas.

 - Language Arts, Reading: The test contains 40 multiple-choice questions based on literary and non-fiction texts.
 The test measures the candidates' ability at reading comprehension and interpreting.

 - Language Arts, Writing Part I and II: Part I of the test includes 50 multiple-choice questions that require candidates to revise and edit documents.
 Part II consists of an essay question on a general topic.

-The question types in high school GED do not necessarily follow the same pattern and structure.
-But the purpose being the same, a high school program and GED Test measure the candidates' abilities and skills in similar core areas.
-While high school might provide more topics and electives to choose from, the GED Test content is almost fixed to focus on the core essentials, with slight variations owing to jurisdictional and geographical differences.
-To summarize, in case of an inability to complete high school, GED Test ensures that there is still a way to continue education and seek better opportunities.
+The question types do not necessarily follow the same pattern and structure.
+But the purpose being the same, a high school program and GED measure the candidates' abilities and skills in similar core areas.
+While high school might provide more topics and electives to choose from, the test content of GED is almost fixed to focus on the core essentials, with slight variations owing to jurisdictional and geographical differences.
+To summarize, in case of an inability to complete high school, the test ensures that there is still a way to continue education and seek better opportunities.

 Terms and Conditions